Find out what some of our graduates are doing today in pursuing their successful careers.

 If you’re considering a hands-on career in a growing industry, now might be the time to consider training to become a welder.

-The Welding Technology program at Universal Technical Institute (UTI) can help give you the experience you need to perform a range of welds, including MIG, TIG, stick and flux-cored arc welding.
+The Welding Technology program at Universal Technical Institute (UTI) can help you acquire the skills you need to perform a range of welds, including MIG, TIG, stick and flux-cored arc welding.
 You’ll also learn how to perform tack welds, which will come in handy during these processes.

-In less than a year, you can gain the skills and education desired by employers across the country.1 You can pursue an in-demand career that you’re passionate about!
+In less than a year, you can gain the skills and education desired by employers across the country.1 After graduation, you can pursue an in-demand career that you’re passionate about!
 Learn more about tack welding and other welding processes at one of our campuses nationwide.

 Request more information to get in contact with an Admissions Representative today.